HackYourFuture/JavaScript2/Week2/MAKEME.md

 ## **2. JavaScript exercises**

-> Inside of your `JavaScript2` fork, create a folder called `week2`.
-Inside of that folder, create a folder called `js-exercises`.
-For all the following exercises create a new `.js` file in that folder (5 files in total).
-Make sure the name of each file reflects its content: for example, the filename for exercise one could be `oddOnesOut.js`.
+> Inside of your `JavaScript2` fork, find the folder called `Week2`.
+Inside of that folder, find the folder called `js-exercises`.
+In this folder you will find five `.js` files, one for each exercise where you need to write your code.
+Please use the correct file for the respective exercise.

 **Exercise 1: The odd ones out**